-Working with Canadians, our partners and allies around the world, Oxfam Canada strives to empower individuals, communities and organizations to build a world without poverty where all human beings are valued and treated equally - a world where women and girls have control over their lives and enjoy their human rights.
+Working with Canadians, our partners and allies around the world, Oxfam Canada strives to empower individuals, communities and organizations to build a world without poverty where all human beings are valued and treated equally - a world where women and girls have control over their lives and enjoy their full human rights.

 We mobilize people and resources in Canada and around the world to change policies, practices, attitudes and behaviours that create inequality and human suffering.
 We are committed to strengthening a global movement in support of human rights and gender justice on a healthy planet.